Crispy Roasted Pork Belly- "THỊT HEO QUAY" Air Fryer Recipe Method

 • 1 tbs hoison sauce

-• 1/2 tsp Chinese bbq powder (red color)
+• 1/2 tsp Chinese bbq powder (adds a little red color)

 • 1 tsp honey